amitsandhel/PA273-Potentiostat-Software/README.md

 **Running With Simulator:**

-1. Open "beastiecommand.csv" excel file
+1. Open **"beastiecommand.csv"** command file.
+This is a csv excel file.
-2.  write the desired times (in milliseconds) and the voltages (millivolts) needed for waveform programming
+2. Write the desired times (in milliseconds) and the voltages (millivolts) needed for waveform programming
-3.  save the csv excel file and close it
+3.  save the csv excel file and close it.
+Do not rename this file.
-4.  to change the COM setting open the pa273_v2.py script in a text editor software.
-Go to line 61 Section is named
-'''COM PORT SETTINGS''' and adjust the comport setting to the number desired.
+4. Change COM Port setting.
+Open the pa273_v1.py script in a text editor software.
+Go to line 61 of code.
+Section is named **COM PORT SETTINGS**.
+Change the comport setting to the number desired.
-5. save the pa273_v2.py script **(DO NOT RENAME THIS FILE OVERRIDE AND SAVE IT)**
+5. Save the pa273_v2.py script
-6. In terminal type "main -s -v2" To run via the simulator.
+6. In terminal/command prompt type **"main -s -v2"** To run the program using the simulator.
-7. To run without simulator (to real serial comport) type "main -v2"
-8. software will execute.
+7. Software will execute.
 Note that a graph in real time will be displayed.
 The data is stored in another csv file called "BOOK2.csv".
-That file is then opened by postrun.py script automatically to display the static data and saves the data as a png image as well
+That file is then opened by postrun.py script automatically to display the static data and saves the data as a png image as well.
 **Note:**BOOK2.csv records the Time, AS, BIAS(voltage mV), TP-point (current)

 **Running To Actual Serial Port-Without Simulator Setting:**

+To run the software without the simulator setting (running to actual serial comport).
+Note that the only change is the argparse terminal command used.
+All other setting commands have to be used as is.
+Change the command file beastiecommand.csv as needed.

+1. Change COM Port setting.
+Open the pa273_v1.py script in a text editor software.
+Go to line 61 of code.
+Section is named **COM PORT SETTINGS**.
+Change the comport setting to the number desired.
+3. Save the pa273_v2.py script.
+4. In terminal/command prompt type **"main -v2"** To run the program.

+#Notes of Caution:
+* The simultaor accepts the BIAS command only.
+Adding in any other potentiostat commands will result in the simulator failing.
+However additional commands can be easily developed by the user by increasing functionality of the user.
+* The Simulator class is built within the pa273_v1.py and pa273_v2.py scripts individually.
+Class is called Fake_Serial().
+* The command language file name beastiecommand.csv and the filename BOOK2.csv must not be changed.
+These filenames are opened by py273v2.py and postrun.py scripts respectively.
+* Many spike and concept tests have been commented out.
+User may wish to uncomment them for testing purposes

 #To Do/Future Features: